Mithun1508/ShoPperZ-Full-stack-website/README.md

-# created a basic web site with Vue and Flask
+# created a basic Full-Stack Web site with Vue and Flask

 # Introduction